Hessah11/Hessah11.github.io/index.md

 ### About me

 My name is Hessah.
-I graduated in 2008 with a degree in Geography from Riydah University for womwem, Saudi Arabia.
+I graduated in 2008 with a degree in Geography from Riydah University for women, Saudi Arabia.
 I am currently studying Master of science in GIs at University of Leeds.
-Before coming to Leeds my knowledge in computer was using the operator system , during this cours I have leaned and gained new skills and experience in programming as python which made me more confident in using softwares through my studying.
+Before coming to Leeds my knowledge in computers was limited to using the operating system, Microsoft Office and some other basic tools.
+During my short time on the GIS MSc program, I have gained new skills and experience in different tools such as ArcGIS and programming using Python which made me more confident in using softwares through my studies.

 [Simple CV](Hessah11.github.io/cv)